rschroll/rmfuse/README.md

 able to throw an error earlier, based on the first bytes it receives;
 this will be investigated in the future.

-- RMfuse caches the most-recently accessed file in memory.
+- RMfuse caches open files in memory.
 This is bad for large files (too much memory used) and small files (we could cache several files).
 A more sophisticated caching system is planned.

 ## Libraries